Pearse Doherty: Political career

-A member of Sinn Féin since 1996, Doherty was a founding member of Sinn Féin Republican Youth and served on its national executive.
+A member of Sinn Féin since 1996, Doherty was a founding member of Ógra Shinn Féin and served on its national executive between 1998 and 2001.

 In the 2002 general election, Doherty ran unsuccessfully in the Donegal South-West constituency.
-On 11 June 2004, he ran simultaneously in the local elections for Donegal County Council and in the 2004 European Parliament elections.
-He failed to win a seat in the European Parliament, but was elected to serve as a member of Donegal County Council for the Glenties local electoral area.
+On 11 June 2004, he ran simultaneously at the local elections for Donegal County Council and at the 2004 European Parliament elections.
+He failed to win a seat in the European Parliament, but was elected to Donegal County Council for the Glenties local electoral area.

 Doherty's second attempt to win a Dáil seat, at the 2007 general election, also proved unsuccessful; he received 21.2% of the first-preference vote.
 However, he was elected to Seanad Éireann as a Senator for the Agricultural Panel on 24 July 2007.

 On 12 July 2010, the High Court granted Doherty a judicial review into why the government had not held a by-election to fill the Dáil seat vacated by Fianna Fáil's Pat "the Cope" Gallagher when he won election to the European Parliament in June 2009.
 On 2 November 2010, the High Court ruled that the government had delayed unreasonably in holding the by-election.
 In response to the ruling, the government announced that the Donegal South-West by-election would be held on 25 November 2010.
 Doherty stood as the Sinn Féin candidate and won the by-election by a substantial margin, earning 39.8 percent of the first-preference vote.
 On taking his seat in the Dáil, Doherty was appointed Sinn Féin's spokesperson on Finance.
 However, the Dáil was dissolved on 1 February 2011, at which point Doherty had been a TD for just over nine weeks.

 Shortly before the 2011 general election, several newspapers alleged that Doherty had misled the public by stating on various Sinn Féin and Oireachtas webpages that he had formerly worked as a "civil engineer", an occupation that presumes a degree-level qualification.
 Doherty insisted that he had "always been upfront" about the fact that he had not completed his degree, clarified his educational credentials, and acknowledged that he had qualified as a civil engineering technician and not a civil engineer.